 Student Council meets as scheduled during the school year.
 Members may miss two regular meetings.
 If a member misses more than two meetings, he/she will be placed on probation.
-After the third absence, the member will be removed from the council and the homeroom will appoint a new representative.
+After the third absence, the member will be removed from the council and a new representative may be appointed.
 Any meeting of the Student Council is open to the student body.